Kapha Dosha

 Earth is cold, wet, heavy, and stable.

-In Ayurveda, the body is made up of three basic energies known as the doshas - Vata, Pitta, and Kapha, which govern our physical, mental, emotional, and spiritual makeups.
-The Vata dosha consists of ether & air with the qualities of cold, dry, light, and mobile.
-The Pitta dosha is made up of fire & water with the qualities of hot, wet, light, and mobile.
+In Ayurveda, the body comprises three biological energies known as the doshas - Vata, Pitta, and Kapha, which govern our physical, mental, emotional, and spiritual makeup.
+The Vata dosha consists of ether & air with cold, dry, light, and mobile qualities.
+The Pitta dosha is made up of fire & water with hot, wet, light, and mobile qualities.
 The Kapha dosha is a combination of water & earth with the qualities of cold, wet, heavy, and stable.
 Each of us has a unique combination of the doshas, which make up our constitution, one being prominent, one secondary, and the third less present.

-Ayurveda also believes there are three seasons each year represented by these three doshas known as the Vata, Pitta, and Kapha seasons.
-Each year these doshas go through three stages where they build and accumulate, then increase or aggravate and finally alleviate and rest.
+Ayurveda also believes there are three seasons each year represented by these three doshas, known as the Vata, Pitta, and Kapha seasons.
+Each year, these doshas go through three stages: they build and accumulate, then increase or aggravate, and finally alleviate and rest.

-This month we will be discussing the Kapha dosha, which is a combination of earth & water elements and has the inherent qualities of cold, wet, heavy, and stable.
-This dosha increases during the cool and damp fall months, and then escalates coming to a peak during the colder, stagnate, and wet winter months and finally alleviates during the dryer and warmer spring and summer months.
+The Kapha dosha is a combination of earth and water elements and has the inherent qualities of cold, wet, heavy, and stable.
+This dosha increases during the cool months, escalates to a peak during the colder, stagnate, and wet winter and damp fall months, and finally alleviates during the dryer and warmer spring and summer months.

-The qualities of Kapha are responsible for the structure of the body, lubrication of the joints, skin, and tissues and provide stability, stamina, and strength.
-People with a more prominent Kapha nature tend to be physically heavier and sturdy with large bones and thick and soft skin and hair.
-They usually move, think, and speak slower and, when balanced is unconditionally loving, calm, devoted, consistent, tolerant, dependable, and patient.
+The qualities of Kapha are responsible for the structure of the body and lubrication of skin, tissues, and joints and provide stability, stamina, and strength.
+People with a more prominent Kapha nature tend to be physically heavier and sturdy, with large bones and thick and soft skin and hair.
+They usually move, think, and speak slower and, when balanced, are unconditionally loving, calm, devoted, consistent, tolerant, dependable, and patient.

-However, when out of balance, they are physically prone to upper respiratory illnesses, obesity, diabetes, and high cholesterol, and mentally can procrastinate, be inflexible, lethargic, stubborn, depressed, and over-attached.
+However, when out of balance, they are physically prone to upper respiratory illnesses, obesity, diabetes, and high cholesterol, and mentally can procrastinate, be inflexible, lazy, stubborn, depressed, and over-attached.

-Ayurveda uses the five sense therapies to treat imbalances, which include: Sight - color therapy, Hearing - mantras and chanting, Smell - aromatherapy, Taste - food, beverages, spices and herbs and Touch - massage abhyanga (massage) and gemology.
+Ayurveda uses the five sense therapies to treat imbalances, which include Sight-color therapy, Hearing Mantras and chanting, smell-aromatherapy, Taste-food, beverages, spices, and herbs, Touch-massage abhyanga (massage), and gemology.

 Wearing and being surrounded by warm colors like red, orange, and yellow are invigorating.
-It is essential to get out in the sunlight and have a regular exercise program that boosts metabolism.
+Getting out in the sunlight and having a regular exercise program that boosts metabolism is essential.